We know that safe and effective fibromyalgia exercise is an

 bodies, ACE (American Council on Exercise)

-But what about some of the more specific suggestions that can make your exercise experience a better one?
+What about some of the more specific suggestions that can make your exercise experience a better one?
 And will also lessen the susceptibility to post exercise malaise, increased pain/fatigue and possible injury… I am talking about PRE and POST fibromyalgia exercise suggestions that work well to address a number of issues.

 These are the kind of issues to which only people with fibromyalgia and chronic pain can relate.
 We know that a strong and agile body is essential to avoid injury, yet whether we are engaging in fibromyalgia exercise such as strength training exercises, aerobic activity, OR an outdoor game, the ‘pre and post’ exercises are like extra insurance for the vulnerable fibro body..